FAQs for Professionals

 7. How are patient data being collected?

-Using this approach, NATCAN will receive clinical information for every patient diagnosed with bowel, breast, lung, oesophago-gastric, ovarian, pancreatic, prostate, non-Hodgkin lymphoma and kidney cancer in England and Wales.
+Using this approach, NATCAN receives clinical information for every patient diagnosed with bowel, breast, lung, oesophago-gastric, ovarian, pancreatic, prostate, non-Hodgkin lymphoma and kidney cancer in England and Wales.
 Data from Trust/Health Board data submissions are linked to selected items from national datasets to provide information on the diagnosis, management and treatment of all patients newly diagnosed with each cancer type.
 That includes staging, mode of admission, comorbidities, surgical procedure or intervention.

 Therefore, there is no need for NHS organisations to formally register for this audit, or input data on patients through a separate database portal.
 Additionally there is no audit specific deadline for trusts to submit data.